softonic/laravel-intelligent-scraper/README.md

 In this dataset we want that the text `My title` to be labeled as title and we also have a list of images that we want to be labeled as images.
 With this we have the flexibility to pick items one by one or in lists.

-Sometimes we want to label some text that it is not clean in the HTML because it could include insivible characters like `\r\n`.
+Sometimes we want to label some text that it is not clean in the HTML because it could include invisible characters like `\r\n`.
 To avoid to deal with that, the dataset allows you to add regular expressions.

 Example with `body` field as regexp: